How to Watch All the 2021 Hallmark Christmas Movies

-How to Watch All the 2021 Hallmark Christmas Movies -- Starts This Friday!
+How to Watch All the 2021 Hallmark Christmas Movies -- Starts Tomorrow!

-Holiday cheer is coming early this year thanks to the Hallmark Channel, which has announced the first of its 2021 lineup of Christmas movies!
+Holiday cheer is coming early this year thanks to the Hallmark Channel, which has announced the full 2021 lineup of Christmas movies!
 For the 12th annual Countdown to Christmas, Hallmark will premiere 41 new original holiday movies starting on Friday, October 22, on the Hallmark Channel and on Hallmark Movies & Mysteries.

 Gather your friends and family this holiday season and cozy up on the couch to watch all of the heart-warming flicks, featuring Hallmark's biggest stars like Candace Cameron Bure, Lacey Chabert, Danica McKellar, Tamera Mowry-Housley, Janel Parrish, Robert Buckley, Holly Robinson Peete, Jordin Sparks, Brennan Elliott, Luke Macfarlane and more.